zaitsevIV/weather_analysis/README.md

 ## Description of the program:

 #### This program displays a graph of the minimum, average and maximum temperature for 2022 on the territory of Moscow (Sheremetyevo).
+#### Initial data is presented in the weather_data.csv file.
+The data was taken from the website http://pogoda-service.ru/
 #### The result of this program is a graph saved in a png file

 ## Marked points on the graph: